josephearl/awesome-retrospectives/README.md

 * [Fun Retrospectives](https://www.funretrospectives.com) - A large collection of activities and ideas for retrospectives.
 * [loveagile.com](https://web.archive.org/web/20170626112519/http://loveagile.com/) - A small collection of retrospective activities.
 * [Agile Retrospective Resource Wiki](https://retrospectivewiki.org/index.php?title=Retrospective_Plans) - A collection of retrospective activities and their use cases.
-* [Hyper Island Toolbox](https://toolbox.hyperisland.com) - A collection of energizers and activities for unlocking insight and building a strong team.
+* [Hyper Island Toolbox](https://toolbox.hyperisland.com) - A collection of energizers and activities for unlocking insight and building a strong team (requires account).
 * [Lego Retrospective](https://www.growingagile.co.za/2017/03/guest-post-lego-retrospective/) - An activity using Lego for when you have issues with some team members dominating meetings or others not leaning in.
 * [Safety Check](https://web.archive.org/web/20161229153327/http://www.akashb.com/blog/2012/05/28/agile-retrospectives-the-safety-check/) - An activity for measuring how comfortable everyone feels sharing their views, useful for forming teams or when new team members join.
 * [Squad Health Check](https://engineering.atspotify.com/2014/09/16/squad-health-check-model/) - An activity for visualizing what to improve that can be used across teams from Spotify.